-Parent/Guardian consent is required for medication (prescription and non-prescription) to be administered to a student.
+Parent/Guardian consent is required for the medication (prescription and non-prescription) to be administered to a student.

-- A. Regardless of whether prescription or non-prescription, parent/guardian must complete an "Authorization of Medication Administration" form for medication.
-It is the responsibility of the parent/guardian to inform the school of any changes in pertinent data. - B. Medication will be administered according to prescription pharmacy label unless the prescribing physician has submitted a written change order to the school nurse. - C. Non-prescription medications will be administered according to labeling directions on the original container or as doctor prescribes. - D. New "Authorization of Medication Administration" forms must be completed each school year even if the medications remain the same.
+- 1. Regardless of prescription or non-prescription, the parent/guardian must complete an "Authorization of Medication Administration" form for medication.
+The parent/guardian is responsible for informing the school of any changes in pertinent data. - 2.
+Medication will be administered according to the prescription pharmacy label unless the prescribing physician has submitted a written change order to the school nurse. - 3.
+Non-prescription medications will be administered according to labeling directions on the original container or as the doctor prescribes. - 4.
+New "Authorization of Medication Administration" forms must be completed each school year, even if the medications remain the same.